How To Define Your Target Market in 7 Steps

 Access Your Analytics

-Knowing what content to post and where to publish it is critical to employ ads or create a digital marketing plan.
-This is simple to figure out by looking at what type of material attracts people to your website or social media profile and engages with your content.
+Knowing what content to post and where to share it is important for using ads or making a digital marketing plan.
+You can easily determine what type of material draws people to your website or social media.
+This will help you see what engages them with your content.

-You’ll find may find a wealth of data in your website’s analytics dashboard, as well as on its social media platforms.
+You may find a wealth of data in your website’s analytics dashboard and its social media platforms.
 Here are some of the apps we recommend using:

 Know Your Competition

-Examine your competition to see who they’re aiming at.
-Take a look at their customer base to see if you can find a missing segment of the market that they may be neglecting.
+Examine your competition to see who they’re targeting within their specific target market.
+Look at their customer base to see if you can find a missing segment of the market that they may be neglecting.

 • Can you figure out how they have segmented their clients?